GiovannyRamirez/learn-postgresql/classes/16_functions.md

 You want to determine max_raise for an employee, so, you can do a function to calculate it and return the job_id

+You have to consider if the current_salary is less than 0, when for example, employee has upper salary than max

+To solve this, you can use _IF THEN_ clause

 ```sql
 CREATE OR REPLACE FUNCTION max_raise (emp_id integer)
 RETURNS NUMERIC(8,2) AS $$